phitsc/drawskrit/README.md

 lime background 3 squares
 ```

+Note that background is drawn on the first layer only (see Layers).

 #### Shapes

 The `shapes` meta instruction allows to change the default properties of all the shapes following its specification: